 - Multi-levels of filtration to aid those with allergies.

-- Upright vacuum that has Lift-Off technology for help when doing stairs and more.
+- An upright vacuum that has Lift-Off technology for help when doing stairs and more.

 There were a number of recommendation for other brands such as Panasonic and Dyson.
 Each of them offers a vacuum with a pet cleaning advantage.
 The Panasonic Upright Vacuum Cleaner MC-UG383 Pet Edition and the Dyson Ball Animal 2 Upright Vacuum are the best examples of these enhancements.